lse-my474/lse-my474.github.io/index.md

 ### Assessments

-* Problem Sets (40%) in the LT.
+* Problem Sets (60%) in the LT.
-* Multiple Choice Assessment (30%) in the LT.
-* Take-home assessment (30%) in the ST (Master's and PhD students will have different assessments, see below).
+* Quizzes (40%) in the LT for MY474 students, or Take-home assessment (40%) in the ST for PhD students enrolled in MY574.

 #### Problem Sets for master's students enrolled in MY474 and PhD students enrolled in MY574 (40% of total mark)